 Brixton Village, 99 Cold Harbour Lane, SW9 8PR

 Fish, Wings & Tings has, er, fish (kingfish curry), wings (reggae wings) and plenty of 'tings' (split pea fritters, stew oxtail and more) on the menu.
 Chef Brian Danclair grew up watching his Trinidadian grandmother cook, so there's a clear Trini influence here, from beers to roti, and the vibe is fun and easygoing.
-Trained in French Provençal cooking, Danclair has developed what he calls "nouvelle Caribbean cuisine”"– a style of food that's just as delicious, and nowhere near as pretentious, as it sounds.
+Trained in French Provençal cooking, Danclair has developed what he calls "nouvelle Caribbean cuisine"– a style of food that's just as delicious, and nowhere near as pretentious, as it sounds.
 Is it one of the most exciting Caribbean restaurants in London?
 You betcha.

 6. Junior's Caribbean Cuisine